 As travelers, we constantly put ourselves in vulnerable positions by exploring unfamiliar languages, cultures, social mores and even physical terrain.
 Char Stoever is an LGBT diversity trainer and Peace Corps alum assigned to Nicaragua who coined the term “vulnerable traveler.”
+Make sure to check out these places to visit in Ireland.
 She joins us to talk about how to view vulnerability as a learning tool and relationship builder instead of as a weakness.
 Opening up is never easy and does require care, particularly for members of marginalized groups.
 But, as Char discusses, the rewards often outweigh the risks and can lead to a more authentic travel experience.
-We also touch on self care while traveling and avoiding the “1000 Things to See Before You Die” trap.
+We also touch on self-care while traveling and avoiding the “1000 Things to See Before You Die” trap.

 Listen to the episode on Podbean or iTunes.